 During the month of July, Nature Camp will also be at Kruckeberg Botanic Garden in Shoreline.
 We are excited to be able to offer our programming in that area and bring Nature Camp to more campers and their families.

 Weeklong sessions run Monday-Friday, 9:00 a.m. – 3:30 p.m.

-Extended Care is also available before and after regular camp hours for all campers.
+Extended Care is available after regular camp hours for all campers and runs from 3:30-5:30p.m.
 Space is limited.
+(No morning extended care for summer 2022.)
 Learn more about Extended Care…

 Campers are taught by experienced, caring adult Naturalists.
 All Nature Camp staff Naturalists are college graduates, and most have or are currently working on a master’s degree in education.
 Staff is selected based on experience with working with youth, a background in environmental education and natural science, and outstanding character.
 All staff are First Aid/CPR certified and have passed a national and Washington State Patrol background screening.
 Naturalists also go through extensive training prior to the beginning of the summer.